Interstate 840 (North Carolina)

 Interstate 840 (I-840) is a 21.9 mi auxiliary Interstate Highway and state highway in the U.S. state of North Carolina.
 It is the northern half of the Greensboro Urban Loop beltway around the city of Greensboro.
-It connects I-40, I-73, and US 421 in the west with I-40, I-85, and I-785 in the east.
-It was completed on January 23, 2023.
+It connects I-40, I-73, and US 421 in the west with I-40, I-85, and I-785 in the east, and was completed on January 23, 2023.

 I-840 runs concurrently with I-73 from its western terminus to its interchange with Bryan Boulevard in the northwest and I-785 from its interchange with US 29 (North O'Henry Boulevard) in the northeast to its eastern terminus.
 The route provides a continuous freeway bypass around Greensboro's west, north, and east sides.

 Route description

 I-840 begins as a divided six-lane urban freeway at an interchange with I-40, I-73, and US 421.
 The freeway heads north for 3.4 mi, concurrent with I-73, intersecting West Friendly Avenue, before reaching an interchange with Bryan Boulevard, where I-73 exits.
 The freeway then turns east and runs for 10.7 mi, intersecting US 220 (Battleground Avenue), Lawndale Drive, North Elm Street, and Yanceyville Road, before an interchange with I-785/US 29 (North O'Henry Boulevard).
 Here, I-785 enters the freeway, and the two highways run south for 7.8 mi, intersecting US 70 before terminating at an interchange with I-40 and I-85.